DoubleML/doubleml-docs/doc/workflow/workflow.rst

 supports various approaches to perform :ref:`valid simultaneous inference <sim_inf>` which are partly based on a multiplier bootstrap.

-To conclude analysis on the average treatment effect of eligibility for 401(k) pension plans on net financial assets, we find a positive and significant effect: Being eligible for such a pension plan increases the amount of net financial assets by approximately :math:`$9,000`.
-This estimate is much smaller than the unconditional effect of elegibility on net financial assets:
+To conclude the analysis on the intent-to-treat effect in the 401(k) example, i.e., the average treatment effect of eligibility for 401(k) pension plans on net financial assets, we find a positive and significant effect: Being eligible for such a pension plan increases the amount of net financial assets by approximately :math:`$9,000`.
+This estimate is much smaller than the unconditional effect of eligibility on net financial assets:
 If we did not control for the confounding variables, the average treatment effect would correspond to :math:`$19,559`.

 .. tabbed:: Python